scheids1/PUI2017_rls672/HW3_rls672/README.md

 ### Assignment 3
-I worked with Emily, Dana, Matt, Kim, and Charlie.
+For assignment 3, I worked with Emily, Dana, Matt, Kim, and Charlie.
 We all worked together to understand the assignment.
 I built off of the notebook we started in the class lab and utilized the slides.